 “Children should be educated in a place where they feel safe” replaced “children should be educated with their peers” and “school should take place away from the family.”

 “Eduction can happen anywhere and with any materials – like in a hospital with documentaries, touchscreen apps, and historical novels” overrode “traditional curriculum.”

-But just as often, it’s not some pivotal experience or development that causes them to reframe their philosophy.
+But just as often, it’s not some pivotal experience or crisis that causes them to reframe their philosophy.
 Instead, it’s a slow shift in beliefs.

 Year after year, they become more and more frustrated by the factory-like system in which their children are being educated, until one day they realize they just don’t want to deal with it anymore.

-Or assignment after assignment comes home that stands in direct opposition to their religious or political beliefs until they can no longer in good conscience continue to expose their child to what they believe is blind indoctrination.
+Or assignment after assignment comes home that stands in direct opposition to their religious, ethical, or political beliefs until they can no longer in good conscience continue to expose their child to what they believe is blind indoctrination.

 Or teacher note after teacher note makes it clear that their child just isn’t cut out for this educational approach.